palonso444/MineMadness/README.md

 Pass max number of steps to dynamic movement range and tile.is_activable so range can be set dynamically and does not depend on players attributes

-Player can assign points to character when leveling up

-Hawkins and Crusher Jane can die and game continues.
-If Sawyer dies game is over.

-Use animation transitions property (see documentation) to make sliding not be uniform but resemble steps

-Hawkins gains experience when blowing with dynamite monsters with high dodging_ability

 Monsters that stay on gems make no sense, they should leave the gems, attack player, go back to gem